MewsSystems/org/tech/career-framework/career-tracks/it-infrastructure-engineer.md

 ## Responsibilities

-- Participating and owning IT projects.
+- Owning or participating in IT projects.
 - Designing and installing new hardware and systems.
 - Training staff on newly installed hardware, systems and tools.
 - Troubleshooting network, system and software issues.